giant-rabbit/workflow/README.md

 Getting started: adding a workflow to a content type
 ----------------------------------------------------

-Now let's tell Drupal which node types should use this workflow.
+Now let's tell Backdrop which node types should use this workflow.
 Go to

   Administration » Structure » Content types » MY_CONTENT_TYPE